piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - What is a Traditional Build and Deployment workflow
 - What is a Waterfall model in SDLC
 - Problems with the traditional software development life cycle (SDLC)
-- What is Agile, and how it solves the above challenges
+- What is Agile, and how it solve the above challenges
 - What is DevOps and Why It Matters
 - What is CI/CD
 - What is Azure DevOps and a quick walkthrough
 - Creating an Azure DevOps Organization
 - Creating an Azure DevOps Project
 - Azure DevOps Pricing
-- Azure DevOps hosting options : Azure DevOps Services VS Azure DevOps Server
+- Azure DevOps hosting options: Azure DevOps Services VS Azure DevOps Server

 ### Day 2: Azure Boards and Agile Project Management 📊
 **Status**: Video is live, check out 👉 [Day2](https://github.com/piyushsachdeva/AzureDevOps-Zero-to-Hero/tree/main/Day2) 👈 folder for notes and useful links ✅